leanprover/theorem_proving_in_lean4/interacting_with_lean.rst

     #check mul_inv_self
     #check neg_add_self

 Remember that identifiers in Lean can be organized into hierarchical namespaces.
 For example, the theorem named ``lt_of_succ_le`` in the namespace ``nat`` has full name ``nat.lt_of_succ_le``, but the shorter name is made available by the command ``open nat``.
 We will see in :numref:`Chapter %s <inductive_types>` and :numref:`Chapter %s <structures_and_records>` that defining structures and inductive data types in Lean generates associated operations, and these are stored in a namespace with the same name as the type under definition.
-For example, the product type comes with the following opens:
+For example, the product type comes with the following operations:

 .. code-block:: lean